Mauricio-Camilo/projeto5-batepapo-uol/README.md

 ## About

-In this application that allows you to chat with lots of people by the use of an API.
+This application allows you to chat with lots of people by the use of an API.
 Below are the implemented features:

 - Send messages
 - Receive messages